notshriram/Voice-Clone-API/api/README.md

 Install the requirements for the flask server and firebase

-Make sure you are in the current working directory. (i.e; the `api` directory in the repository)
+Make sure you are in the current working directory. (i.e; the `api` directory in this repository)

 ```bash
 pip3 install -r requirements.txt